chandan1971/PedalHub/README.md

-# Cycle Lending System for College
+# PedalHub : Cycle Lending System for College

 The Cycle Lending System for College is a web-based application developed to facilitate the lending process of cycles within a college.
 This system allows for the lending of cycles, creation of student IDs, management of accounts, order taking, and updating the status of lent cycles.